 If you have a faulty refrigerator door seal and want to know how to fix it, I'll tell you the most common reasons your seal won't stick, as well as some proven solutions.

+The first thing that you should do is make sure that the problem is in fact the door seal.
 Before investigating any potential problems, check inside your refrigerator to ensure no misaligned shelves, food containers, or crisper drawers impede the door and keep it from closing.

 Rearrange the items in your fridge or remove some things that are expendable to create more room for the door to close properly.
 If after, the door still doesn't close, check the fridge gasket as this is the next best reason for such a development.